Kinvey/node-mongo-query-shape/README.md

 ### queryShape.isSame( shape1, shape2 )

-Return `true` if the objects representing the two shapes are deep equal, else `false`.
+Return `true` if the two queries are structurally the same, else `false`.